 </soapenv:Envelope>

-If you wish to confirm the association, then, use one of the following ConsignmentSearchService
+If you wish to confirm the association, use one of the following ConsignmentSearchService

-methods to find the 'child' consignments: findConsignmentByConsignmentCode, findConsignmentsByCartonId, findConsignmentsByOrderReference, findConsignmentsByCarrierConsignmentCode.
+methods to find the inner consignments: findConsignmentByConsignmentCode, findConsignmentsByCartonId, findConsignmentsByOrderReference, findConsignmentsByCarrierConsignmentCode.

 If you look in the parcels